 When to apply humic acid to increase crop yield is a question that is asked often.
 It can be applied at all stages of your crop’s growth; from seed treatment, planting furrow drench, to foliar applications.
-Humic acid is a biostimulant that, with the aid of microorganisms, makes minerals in the soil available in plant soluble forms.
-Because it’s a biostimulant it’s not a fertilizer, but an adjunct to your fertilization program.
+Humic acid is a soil amendment that, with the aid of microorganisms, makes minerals in the soil available in plant soluble forms.

 To get your crops off to a good start, a seed treatment with humic acid can be highly beneficial.

 Many farmers buy seeds that may be pretreated with toxic chemicals and fertilizers.
 Using humic acid in your farm management can reduce the need for these potentially toxic seed treatments.
 Seeds treated with humic acid have been shown to have:

 - Increased nutrient uptakes

 Treating your own seeds may seem like a bothersome step, but the benefits can far outweigh the effort if done properly.
 The recommended “recipe” to treat 2 pounds of seed with Humic Land™, a humic acid produced from sustainably sourced black peat extraction, is:

 For 1 Kg (2 Lbs.) of seeds you will need:

 - 6 ml Humic Land = ¼ tsp

 Soak the seeds for 10 hours in the solution and then dry them to 10% moisture content.
 A benefit of treating seeds with Humic Land™ is that it contains humic and fulvic acids, which promote microbial activity.
 When treated seeds are planted, beneficial microorganisms are added to your soil.
 Your seeds become a carrier for the soil amendment, increasing the fertility of your soil as they grow.
 Water with any leftover solution for added benefits.
 Scale this recipe up for larger quantities of seed.